Skip to main content

 Constraints can only be true or absent (in a solution) and cannot be combined into composed expressions.

 Some functions create constraints directly, e.g. noOverlap.
-Then, it is not necessary to to pass them to function constraint.
+Then, passing them to function constraint is unnecessary.
 It is also not possible to combine constraints into composed expressions such as or(noOverlap(..), noOverlap(..)).

 cumulGe()